 The U.S. Army Corps of Engineers began investigating the former camp in 1986 through the Formerly Used Defense Sites (FUDS) Program.
 Since that time two Time-Critical Removal Actions to identify and remove munitions have been performed within portions of the former camp to reduce an immediate threat posed by munitions and explosives of concern to people who use the area.

 The Army Corps of Engineers has divided the Former Camp San Luis Obispo property into nine project areas for investigation purposes.
-This website provides information about the Multi-Use Range Complex and Grenade Courts 25 and 26 projects.
+This website provides information about the Multi-Use Range Complex, Grenade Courts 25 and 26 and Rifle Grenade Range - 1952 projects.